Judge Smith: Recent years

 In May 2009 Smith performed the premiere of his second songstory, The Climber (written in 2005).
 The work was performed with a Norwegian male-voice choir, the Fløyen Voices, and no other instruments apart from a double bass, at USF Verftet in Bergen, Norway.
 A studio recording was released on 17 May 2010.

 Between 2007 and 2011 Smith and David Jackson performed their piece The House That Cried six times live in Italy, with a choir and orchestra.

 Smith released his third songstory, Orfeas, on 9 May 2011.
 It is a retelling of the ancient myth of Orpheus, performed by seven separate ensembles, each playing an entirely different kind of music.
 It features performances by, amongst others, John Ellis (as George Orfeas), Lene Lovich (as Eurydice) and David Jackson (as the saxophone player in the George Orfeas Band).

 Smith's album Zoot Suit was released 17 March 2013, a collection of songs, produced by David Minnick.
 The album includes a duet with Lene Lovich, a studio recording of "Been Alone So Long", an extract from The Book of Hours, and a goodbye of sorts to recording, "I'm Through".

 In 2013, Smith published his first book, "The Universe Next Door", about life after death.
 It is subtitled "Book One of the Judex Trilogy".
 Book Two, "The Vibrating Spirit", was published in 2014.

 2016 saw the release of the CD Requiem Mass, Smith's setting of the Latin Mass for the Dead, with lyrics in Latin.
 The Requiem Mass was originally written in 1975.
 It features performances by The Crouch End Festival Chorus, conducted by David Temple, a four-piece rock band, and baritone lead singer Nigel Richards.
+Requiem Mass was performed for the first time on 12 July 2025 at Holy Sepulchre Church, Holborn Viaduct, London, in a concert conducted by David Temple, with Hertfordshire Chorus, a four-piece rock band, the brass section from London Orchestra da Camera, the organist Rufus Frowde and the soloist Alastair Brookshaw.
+The concert also featured Paul Patterson's "Magnificat".